 So now they’re pulling six figures and yeah, they could get an amazing Epiphone Les Paul Custom for about $600 that would play and sound about 95% of the way there to the Gibson, but this is their life’s dream, right?

 So instead of say, spending $5000 on lessons and becoming an amazing guitarist (something that involves the kind of patience and dedication they don’t have time for, what with their high pressure six figure income job), they spent that money on a beautiful guitar, plug it into their $1500 Fender Tweed, and do the blues lawyer noodle (aka five licks in a minor pentatonic).

 The Guy Every Blues Lawyer Wants To Be

 Anyone who’s looked at guitars on Instagram for a few hours (who hasn’t) has probably seen one of the most iconic Gibson Les Pauls of all time, the “Kossoff Burst”.

 At a show the night before Free broke up, Paul Kossoff threw his 1959 Gibson Les Paul into the air and let it fall to the stage, breaking it’s neck.
 Backstage, he saw a goldtop he liked the look of and made the trade.

-Fast forward 40 plus years and the guitar made it’s way to it’s current owner, a blues lawyer (ok, he owns a roofing company) so famous he was profiled by Guitar Magazine, Kris Blakely, aka Fried Okra.
+Fast forward 40 plus years and the guitar made it’s way to it’s current owner, a roofing contractor so famous for his music room he was profiled by Guitar Magazine, Kris Blakely, aka Fried Okra.